knowler/knowler.dev/cv.md

 as a music transcriptionist.
 I left this job in 2013 when I left to Saskatchewan for college.

-## Education
+<h2 id="education">Education</h2>

 In April 2021, I earned a Bachelor of Biblical Studies from Eston College.